 1974 offered a glimpse into a ‘Tomorrow’s World’ style future.
 Where physical records would succumb to technology, as Phillips began developing Compact Discs.
 The year marked a milestone in music reproduction, representing what would become the beginning of digital downloads.

 In 1988 CD sales outnumbered vinyl for the first time.
 According to the Recording Industry Association of America, CD sales doubled vinyl, selling 150 million copies compared to vinyl’s 72 million.

 From 1988 to 1991, there was a distinct decline in vinyl sales.

 After decades of music seemingly disappearing into a computer hard drive, January 2017 reported the highest number of vinyl sold since 1991.
 In 2016 vinyl had reached a 25-year high, with more than 3.2m LPs sold.

-2016 saw the deaths of iconic musicians including David Bowie, Prince, Leonard Cohen and George Michael.
-The loss of highly regarded artists is considered a large factor in 2016’s surge in vinyl sales, with fans buying mementos of their musical icons.
-After David Bowie’s death he became the bestselling vinyl artist of 2016.
+2016 saw the deaths of iconic musicians including David Bowie, Prince, Leonard Cohen, and George Michael.
+After David Bowie’s death, he became the bestselling vinyl artist of 2016.

 Record Store Day

-The annual Record Store Day event begun in 2007 to “celebrate the culture of independently owned record store”.
+The annual Record Store Day event began in 2007 to “celebrate the culture of independently owned record store.”

-The event has its headquarters in the US, but takes place officially across a number of countries including the UK, Ireland, France, Germany, Japan, Mexico and Australia.
+The event has its headquarters in the US.
+But officially across several countries, including the UK, Ireland, France, Germany, Japan, Mexico, and Australia.

-Record Store Day has had a huge impact in the culture of records, encouraging both those who grew up with vinyl and those who are new to it to support both independent record stores and vinyl as a music medium.
+Record Store Day has had a significant impact on the culture of records, encouraging those who grew up with vinyl and those who are new to it to support both independent record stores and vinyl as a music medium.